kevinolega/callcentertrainingtips/_posts/2012-10-23-super-powers.md

 9. I can copy superpowers.
 Whenever I see an ability I find awesome I copy it, imitate and have it.

-10.I can make up superpowers.
+10. I can make up superpowers.
 Whenever I want to do something really boring, I create superpowers to help me do it or to excite me to do it.

 Bonus: I can lose 20lbs of fat in thirty days without exercise.